Bitmain Antminer E11 (9.5Gh) vs iPollo V2H

 Frequently Asked Questions

-Is the Bitmain Antminer E11 (9.5Gh) or iPollo V2H more profitable?
+Which makes more money, the Bitmain Antminer E11 (9.5Gh) or the iPollo V2H?

 At the current BTC price and a $0.10/kWh electricity rate, the iPollo V2H is more profitable at $-1.14/day compared to $-5.93/day for the Bitmain Antminer E11 (9.5Gh).
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.